 maltose 180°C, 356°F

-Carmelization is used to make candies, caramel, ghee, carmelized onions, and carmelized potatoes, among other foods.
-Foods that contain both carbohydrates and proteins brown from a combination of carmelization and the Maillard reaction.
+Caramelization is used to make candies, caramel, ghee, caramelized onions, and caramelized potatoes, among other foods.
+Foods that contain both carbohydrates and proteins brown from a combination of caramelization and the Maillard reaction.

 Regular table sugar or sucrose is the best-studied carbohydrate for the carmelization process.
 It proceeds in the following manner: